 The dharma flows through Harold Ramis's heavenly vehicle thanks to a script co-written with the celestial Danny Rubin.
 I've seen this film at many different station stops of life, but one thing for sure, I now know, it's all true.
 Heaven and Hell are spread upon the bread of the earth, the crust dug deep by the knowing hog called Punxsutawney Phil.
-Even that name sounds Buddhist, as if filling the heart with some purple light of forgiveness and self-acceptance.
+Even his name sounds Buddhist, as if filling the heart with some purple light of forgiveness and self-acceptance.
 Let us now consult the divine Punxsutawney Phil, for yes, in transmuting the day into night with peace and a perfectly open heart we actually do get to sleep with the celestial Andie McDowell of pure conscious light and reasoning.
 But that means no more meanness, Bill.
 But if you are just horny for the Andie McDowell action, you shall never achieve her, because it means you are caught in desire's sticky web, so all your sweetness to her means you must be sour to all rivals for her attention, and they seem to be everywhere, oh man they are here and there to the point you get jealous even of the flowers she smells, of the kid she smiles at in passing.
 It's as inevitable as you care to make it.
-But when even the most wheezing of dirty old men in your way as you chase her is as your brother, and you stoop to help him, throwing all the candy hearts and flowers meant for her under his head for a pillow, only then shall ye finally have her.
+But when even the most wheezing of dirty old men in your way to see her is your brother, and you stoop to help him, throwing all the candy hearts and flowers meant for her under his head for a pillow, only then shall ye finally have her.
 Watching the subtlety of Bill Murray's face as he slowly goes from angry to existential to resigned to bitter to horny and desperate and finally to this blissful acceptance is one of the great transcendental joys of pop culture comedy cinema.